Premeditatio malorum – my practice and thoughts

 Pathological Demand Avoidance and its effects

 Something interesting to include here is the example of Pathological Demand Avoidance.
 Two of my kiddos don’t necessarily have the option to respond with agency like I do between a stimulus and response.
 Instead they barrell right into fight or flight responses!
 While current resources tend to focus on behavioral approaches, those applications and methods fail when PDA (a biological and neuro disruptive condition) is indeed present.
 The disruption is often neurological at its root.
-It is commonly accompanied by anxiety and other fight or flight responses (Fight, Flight, Freeze, Freeze, Fawn, Funster -as emerging examples) skip the pathways that enable generally logical and/or reasonable humans to navigate the space of stimulus and response.
+It is commonly accompanied by anxiety and other fight or flight responses (Fight, Flight, Freeze, Freeze, Fawn/Flop, Funster, Fib – as the emerging examples) skip the pathways that enable generally logical and/or reasonable humans to navigate the space of stimulus and response.
 It is a journey rife with aspirations, lessons learned, failures and successes.
 From the outside looking in, I observe many who don’t understand my family’s challenges/opportunities and superpowers and super failures.
 So we tarry on fatigued, exasperated at times, and hopeful for opportunities to continually improve and grow.

 ✓ Definitions